James T. Laney: Honors and awards

 Laney has received nearly two dozen honorary degrees from colleges and universities on four continents, including Yale University, Yonsei University in Korea, the University of St. Andrews in Scotland, Africa University, and Emory University.
 Yonsei University also created the James T. Laney Professorship in International Relations.
 He received the United States Department of Defense Medal for Distinguished Public Service, the Kangwa Medal for Distinguished Diplomatic Service from the Republic of Korea, the Kellogg Award for Leadership in Higher Education, the Wilbur L. Cross Medal from Yale, the Emory Medal, the General James Van Fleet award from the Korea Society, and the World Methodist Peace Award.
 Emory University's graduate school, founded in 1919, was renamed The James T. Laney School of Graduate Studies in 2009.
 In 2014, the Candler School of Theology created the James T. and Berta Laney Program in Moral Leadership, which supports an endowed professorship in their name.

 Personal

 Laney is married to Berta Radford Laney, whom he met when they were in high school.
 She is the niece of Admiral Arthur Radford, who was appointed by President Dwight D. Eisenhower as the second chairman of the Joint Chiefs of Staff.
 Jim and Berta Laney have five children, the two youngest of whom were born in Seoul, Korea, when the family lived there from 1959 to 1964, during Laney's missionary work.
 Three of the five children graduated from Emory College, and two received advanced degrees.
 Laney and his wife have sixteen grandchildren, ten of whom have attended one or more schools at Emory University.
+Laney's maternal aunt was literary scholar Ruth Hughey.